The-Chris-Davies/stegan-lang/doc/_build/html/_sources/cmds/6if.rst.txt

 ===========
 Compares two variables, and sets the direction of the cursor to one of two values, depending on the result.

+If the two variables are different types or are uninitialized, they are unequal.

 Arguments
 =========
 Internal